Macular degeneration — when vision fades and adaptation becomes essential

 Your Advocacy Role

-You don't need to be a medical expert to help with this.
-You need to be organized and persistent.
 The first step is getting the complete list.
 Ask your parent.
 Get the list from their pharmacy.
 Ask their doctor.
-Make your own list if they're willing to let you come along to appointments.
-Every medication needs to be on that list.
+Every medication needs to be on that list: prescription, over-the-counter, vitamins, supplements, herbs, everything.

-Bring the full list to your parent's primary care doctor or to a geriatrician, and ask, "Are all of these medications still necessary?
+Bring the full list to your parent's primary care doctor or to a geriatrician, and ask: "Are all of these medications still necessary?
 Are any of these interacting with each other in ways we should be concerned about?
 Are any of these causing side effects we've been attributing to something else?
 Are there any that could be stopped?"
 Be specific about any symptoms your parent is having that might be medication-related.

 Ask about a pharmacist review if that hasn't been done.
 Call the insurance company and ask if medication therapy management is available.
 Ask if your parent can see a geriatrician, either as a specialist or as a second opinion on medication management.